schnadoslin/PhaKIR_Submission_Template/README.md

 Check the Website of our [PhaKIR - Challenge: **Pha**se, **K**eypoint and **I**nstrument **R**ecognition](https://phakir.re-mic.de/) for new updates.

 You can create your Docker Image using the provided `Dockerfile` or by providing a pre-built image.
-Make sure your Docker container is properly configured to read from the `input_data` directory and write to the `output_data` directory.
+Make sure your Docker container is properly configured to read from the `inputs` directory and write to the `outputs` directory.

 ## Evaluation